csosto-pk/tls-suppress-intermediates/draft-kampanakis-tls-scas.md

 mitigation against this concern is to encrypt the ClientHello in TLS 1.3 {{?ESNI=I-D.ietf-tls-esni}} which would hide the CA certificate suppression signal.

-This concern exists in TLS 1.2 for both the client and server as the Certificate and CertificateRequest message are uncencrypted.
-Using TLS 1.3 {{?RFC8446=rfc8446}} would eliminate the concern.

 Even when the 0xTBD1 and 0xTBD2 flags are encrypted in the handshake, a passive observer could fingerprint the peers by analyzing the TLS